rickjarrell/backupblog/_pages/about.md

 Hey, I'm Rick.

 I'm a product manager, content junkie, and dog lover.

-I've worked in digital media and enterprise software.
+I've worked in digital media and enterprise software and have an MBA from UW-Madison.

 When not working, I watch a lot of NBA, snowboard, and golf.

+I stay curious and like to explore a variety of subjects.
+Right now, I'm interested in:

+- Regulation and deregulation of business
+- How business trends impact society, good and bad
+- Transformation of boring but fascinating billion dollar industries
+- Technology’s impact on the frontline workforce
+- The business of personal finance and it’s impact on people

+Writing helps formulate my thoughts.
+That can lead to pontification, but I try to be self-aware enough to know that most things are just ideas and it's ok to be wrong.

 <br/>

 ## Get updates from me